wp-plugins/gwebpro-contact-form-7-mailchimp-extension/readme.txt

 = Requirements =

 1. PHP 5.3.0 or greater
-1. WP instalation (3.9 or higher)
+2. WP installation (3.9 or higher)
-2. Contact Form 7 (4.0 or higher)
+3. Contact Form 7 (4.0 or higher)
-3. MailChimp account
+4. MailChimp account

 = Support =